Baltimore: 21st century

+Port Covington

-On September 19, 2016, the Baltimore City Council approved a $660 million bond deal for the $5.5 billion Port Covington redevelopment project championed by Under Armour founder Kevin Plank and his real estate company Sagamore Development.
+In September 2016, the Baltimore City Council approved a $660 million bond deal for the $5.5 billion Port Covington redevelopment project championed by Under Armour founder Kevin Plank and his real estate company Sagamore Development.
 Port Covington surpassed the Harbor Point development as the largest tax-increment financing deal in Baltimore's history and among the largest urban redevelopment projects in the country.
 The waterfront development that includes the new headquarters for Under Armour, as well as shops, housing, offices, and manufacturing spaces is projected to create 26,500 permanent jobs with a $4.3 billion annual economic impact.
 Goldman Sachs invested $233 million into the redevelopment project.

+Bridge collapse

+In the early hours of March 26, 2024, the city's 1.6 mile Francis Scott Key Bridge, which constituted a southeast portion of the Baltimore Beltway, was struck by a container ship and completely collapsed.
+A major rescue operation was launched with US authorities attempting to rescue people in the water.

+Eight construction workers, who were working on the bridge at the time, fell into the Patapsco River.
+Two people were rescued from the water, and the bodies of the remaining six were all found by May 7.
+Replacement of the bridge was estimated in May 2024 at a cost approaching $2 billion for a fall 2028 completion.

 Geography

-Baltimore is in north-central Maryland on the Patapsco River close to where it empties into the Chesapeake Bay.
-The city is also located on the fall line between the Piedmont Plateau and the Atlantic coastal plain, which divides Baltimore into "lower city" and "upper city".
-The city's elevation ranges from sea level at the harbor to 480 ft in the northwest corner near Pimlico.
+Baltimore is in north-central Maryland on the Patapsco River, close to where it empties into the Chesapeake Bay.
+Baltimore is located on the fall line between the Piedmont Plateau and the Atlantic coastal plain, which divides Baltimore into "lower city" and "upper city".
+Baltimore's elevation ranges from sea level at the harbor to 480 ft in the northwest corner near Pimlico.

-According to the 2010 Census, the city has a total area of 92.1 sqmi, of which 80.9 sqmi is land and 11.1 sqmi is water.
+In the 2010 census, Baltimore has a total area of 92.1 sqmi, of which 80.9 sqmi is land and 11.1 sqmi is water.
 The total area is 12.1 percent water.

-Baltimore is almost surrounded by Baltimore County, but is politically independent of it.
+Baltimore is almost entirely surrounded by Baltimore County, but is politically independent of it.
 It is bordered by Anne Arundel County to the south.